BOARD OF DIRECTORS

 LA County Library Director

 Skye Patrick was appointed LA County Library Director on February 1, 2016.
 She has held leadership roles at Broward County, Queens Public Library, and San Francisco Public Library.
-Patrick manages the Library’s $201 million annual budget and is responsible for the operation of the Library’s 86 locations and a 12-vehicle mobile fleet, serving 3.4 million residents in a 3,000-mile area.
+Skye manages the Library’s $201 million annual budget and is responsible for the operation of the Library’s 86 locations and a mobile fleet, providing resources for any of the county's 10 million residents across more than 3,000 square miles.

-Patrick is committed to breaking down barriers and increasing access for all.
+Skye is committed to breaking down barriers and increasing access for all.
 She introduced the iCount equity initiative, which ensures that library services and programs address the needs of the diverse communities served throughout Los Angeles County.
-As the Library Director, Patrick continues to reinforce the Library’s role in the community as a civic and cultural center, a hub for public information and services, and an institution of literacy, innovation, and lifelong learning.
+As Library Director, Skye continues to reinforce the Library’s role in the community as a civic and cultural center, a hub for public information and services, and an institution of literacy, innovation, and lifelong learning.